theerfan/QuantumNotes/QML/Quantum Circuit Learning.md

 $$
 (Meaning that the new coefficients are linear combinations of the old coefficients, under unitary constraints imposed by $U(\theta)$.)

-When the function we're trying to learn f(x) is an _analytical function_, we can show that QCL is able to approximate it by considering a simple case with an input state created by single-qubit rotations.
+When the function we're trying to learn $f(x)$ is an _analytical function_, we can show that QCL is able to approximate it by considering a simple case with an input state created by single-qubit rotations.
 (The tensor product structure of quantum systems becomes important here)

 ---